miralchangela/Surf-s_up_analysis/README.md

 # Surfs_up_analysis
 Weather analysis for surfs n shake using SQLite and SQLAlchemy.
-Click here on link to see analysis for June and December : [Surfup analysis for June and December](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/SurfsUp_Challenge.ipynb)
+Click here on the link to see the analysis for June and December : [Surfup analysis for June and December](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/SurfsUp_Challenge.ipynb)

 ## Overview of Surfs Up Analysis

-The purpose of this analysis is to review a dataset for weather conditions that has been stored in a [SQLite database](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/hawaii.sqlite) to provide information that will convince an investor that opening up a **Surf n' Shake** shop in Oahu, Hawaii is a good business idea.
+The purpose of this analysis is to review a dataset for weather conditions that have been stored in a [SQLite database](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/hawaii.sqlite) to provide information that will convince an investor that opening up a **Surf n' Shake** shop in Oahu, Hawaii is a good business idea.

-* The idea is that the shop will sell surf boards and ice cream throughout the year, but the investor is hesitant because he invested in a similar business that failed due to the weather conditions.
+* The idea is that the shop will sell surfboards and ice cream throughout the year, but the investor is hesitant because he invested in a similar business that failed due to the weather conditions.
-* In order to get this investor on board, we need to provide statistical analysis specifically on the weather conditions in Oahu that will convince him that this will be a successful business venture.
+* To get this investor on board, we need to provide statistical analysis specifically on the weather conditions in Oahu that will convince him that this will be a successful business venture.
-* To convince an investor, we used  [Jupyter notebook](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/climate_analysis.ipynb) for weather analysis for different criteria.
+* To convince an investor, we used  [Jupiter notebook](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/climate_analysis.ipynb) for weather analysis for different criteria.
 * Below is a sample of the dependencies and functions that were used to access the content in the *SQLite* database:

 ![SQLAlchemy dependencies](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/Resources/dependencies.png)

-* We also used *Visual Studio Code* to create Python applications to share the results via a webpage by creating *Flask* routes and using Terminal to run the `Flask` app.
+* We also used *Visual Studio Code* to create Python applications to share the results via a webpage by creating *Flask* routes and using Terminal to run the Flask app.

 ## Results